qutip/qutip/doc/guide/guide-basics.rst

    import matplotlib.pyplot as plt

-In the rest of the documentation, functions are written using `qutip.module.function()` notation which links to the corresponding function in the QuTiP API: :ref:`functions`.
+Note that, in the rest of the documentation, functions are written using `qutip.module.function()` notation which links to the corresponding function in the QuTiP API: :ref:`functions`.
 However, in calling `import *`, we have already loaded all of the QuTiP modules.
 Therefore, we will only need the function name and not the complete path when calling the function from the interpreter prompt, Python script, or Jupyter notebook.

 .. _basics-qobj: